etwest/etwest.github.io/_posts/2022-10-28-GraphZeppelin-at-Graduate-Research-Day.md

 I was selected to give a talk and my talk was selected as the best theory presentation.

 ## Topic of Talk
+Computing properties of graphs becomes very difficult when the graph is large and dense.
+That is, when storing the graph losslessly exceeds the resources of the machine (RAM or Disk).
+This problem becomes even more challenging when the graph is constructed by a dynamic stream.
+Dynamic graph streams iteratively insert or delete edges and the property must be computed after the stream concludes.

+We present a new high-performance streaming graph-processing system for computing the connected components of a graph.
+This system, which we call *GraphZeppelin*, uses new linear sketching data structures (CubeSketch) to solve the streaming connected components problem and as a result requires space asymptotically smaller than the space required for a lossless representation of the graph.
+GraphZeppelin is optimized for massive dense graphs: GraphZeppelin can process millions of edge updates (both insertions and deletions) per second, even when the underlying graph is far too large to fit in available RAM.
+As a result GraphZeppelin vastly increases the scale of graphs that can be processed.

 ### Paper Citation
 Tench, David, **Evan West**, Victor Zhang, Michael A. Bender, Abiyaz Chowdhury, J. Ahmed Dellas, Martin Farach-Colton, Tyler Seip, and Kenny Zhang.
 "GraphZeppelin: Storage-friendly sketching for connected components on dynamic graph streams."
 In *Proceedings of the 2022 International Conference on Management of Data*, pp. 325-339.
 2022.